-But where are the best places to live in Canary Wharf?
+Where are the best places to live in Canary Wharf?
 The best way to find out is by asking the people who already live there, and we did exactly that!
-Every day we speak to hundreds of locals across the capital and ask what they think not only about their area but also their specific homes.
-Here are the answers.
+Every day, locals across the capital tell us about the areas they live in, as well as their specific developments.

-So there we have it, the lowdown on the top 5 residential developments in Canary Wharf.
+So there we have it, the lowdown on the top 5 residential developments in Canary Wharf – from the residents themselves.

 Prices and rents in Canary Wharf